TykTechnologies/tyk-pump/README.md

 And the following Histogram for latencies:
 - tyk_latency{type, api}

+Note: both custom and base metric families can be excluded from exposition by configuring the `disabled_metrics` property.

 #### Custom Prometheus metrics
 From Pump 1.6+ it's possible to add custom prometheus metrics using the `custom_metrics` configuration.